NVIDIA/NeMo-Skills/docs/pipelines/run-cmd.md

 ```

 Then we can run the server and the inference code in a single command as below.
 We will also show how to start the code
 execution server that can be used to run arbitrary code in a sandboxed environment.
-This can be useful to safely
+This can be useful to
-execute untrusted code or to run code that requires a specific environment in a container without affecting the host
+execute code or to run code that requires a specific environment in a container. **Note**: While the container is
-system.
+a little more secure than running code directly on the host, it is still not a fully secure sandbox and should not
+be used to run untrusted code.

 ```bash
 ns run_cmd \